TosbackCgusBridge-Bot/CGUs-versions/Oreilly/Privacy Policy.md

 *   Tim O'Reilly
 *   Editorial Independence

-Privacy Policy This version (Version 4.2) is effective as of October 10, 2018.
+Privacy Policy This version (Version 4.3) is effective as of November 21, 2018.

 *   Overview
 *   About Us